nziza-dev-og/Onlinechat/README.md

 npm run build
 ```

 This command builds the application for production usage.
-Ensure environment variables are correctly set *before* the build process if your hosting provider requires build-time variables (though runtime variables set in the deployment environment are usually sufficient for Firebase client-side config).
-If the build fails with Firebase errors, check the environment variables available *during the build process*.
+Ensure server-side environment variables like `GOOGLE_GENAI_API_KEY` are correctly set *before* the build process if your hosting provider requires build-time variables (though runtime variables set in the deployment environment are usually sufficient).

 ## Key Features